aztfmod/rover/docs/USAGE.md

     -ct | --ci-task-name      <task name>   (ci workflow) CI Tool to invoke.
 If omitted all tools are run, if provided only that tool is run.
      -b | --base-dir                        (ci workflow) Base directory for paths in symphony.yml.
      -d | --debug                           Show debug (verbose) logs
-        | --log-degree        <degree>      This is the desired log degree.
+        | --log-severity        <degree>      This is the desired log degree.
 It can be set to FATAL,ERROR, WARN, INFO, DEBUG or VERBOSE
     -lz | --landingzone                     Path to a landing zone -a | --action                          Terraform action to perform (plan, apply , destroy) -c | --cloud                           Name of the Azure Cloud to use (AzurePublic, AzureUSGovernment, AzureChinaCloud, AzureGermanCloud) or specific AzureStack name.